olitreadwell/olitreadwell.github.io/_posts/2014-12-27-git-commit-interactivity.md

 title: "Git commit interactively"
 ---

-This post is part of a group I've written about improving your version control skills.

 `git commit -p` is a great tool to help you create a more cohesive, readable git history.
 Use of a line-/chunk-specific commit option will assist in any necessary git transformations.
 I recently learned about GitX and `git commit -p` as two interactive options.

 At Union Metrics, I welcomed the feedback  about the visual Git tools available.
 GitX, GitX-Dev (rowanj), SourceTree, and GitHub Mac were options that I found.